 Carbide & Carbon building!
 It’s not your typical straight, tall or simple black or white building.
-It has black granite, dark green terra cotta with gold accents that looks like a champagne bottle.
+It has black granite, dark green terra cotta with gold accents that look like a champagne bottle.
 I think it’s pretty clever and it definitely makes me think of the prohibition period!

 Tell us about a memorable experience on the job at Chicago’s First Lady Cruises.

 My fave would be working a charter for a 60th birthday on Little.
 The song 1,2,3,4 by Plain White T’s came on and the kid who was getting a drink from me said his dad sang the song!
 I thought he was kidding, but our deckhand, Robert Hartley, confirmed it!
 I couldn’t believe it then next thing you know Tom Higgenson came down with his son to get a drink!
-I’ve also worked pretty good charters having Chase Elliot (nascar driver) on the boat and my fave brewery, Revolution!
+I’ve also worked pretty good charters having Chase Elliot (NASCAR driver) on the boat and my fave brewery, Revolution!

 What has been your most interesting guest interaction?

 I forgot which charter it was, but it was for Instagram popular travelers or something.
 I met this super sweet and lovely lady Ms. Sarah G, who got so excited when she found out my name is Jamaica.
 She immediately told me she’s Jamaican and would love to give me recommendations if I ever go there!
 She gave me her card, took a photo of my name tag which she posted on Instagram including the rest of her weekend in Chicago!

 Where in Chicago are your favorite places to….